How to Glaze Painted Furniture

 I love to glaze painted furniture.
 I’ve always liked a glazed look on furniture and searched for years for the perfect product.
 I finally found it last year at a blog conference.
-I’ve been using a quart of this glaze for almost an entire year.
+I’ve used a quart of this glaze for almost a year.

-I have a great video on how to glaze painted furniture along with a glimpse of all my glazed furniture projects.
+I have a great video on how to glaze painted furniture and a glimpse of all my projects.
 This one glaze can give many different looks depending on the type of paint you use for the base coat.

 First, let’s take a look at a video.